MicrosoftDocs/dynamics365smb-docs/financials/sales-how-process-sales-returns-cancellations.md

 8. In the **Sales Return Order** window, in the **Return Reason Code** field on each line, select the reason for the return.
 9. Choose the **post** action.

-### To create a replacement sales order from a sales return order
+## To create a replacement sales order from a sales return order
+You may decide to compensate a customer for an item that you have sold them by replacing the item.
+You can make a replacement with the same item or a different item.
+This situation could occur if you mistakenly shipped the wrong item to the customer, for example.
 1. In the **Sales Return Order** window for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.
 2. Choose the **Move Negative Lines** action.
 3. In the **Move Negative Sales Lines** window, fill in the fields as necessary.
 4. Choose the **OK** button.
 The negative line for the replacement item is deleted from the sales return order and inserted in a new **Sales Order** window.
 For more information, see [How to: Sell Products](sales-how-sell-products.md).

-### To create return-related documents from a sales return order
+## To create return-related documents from a sales return order
 You can have replacement sales orders, purchase return orders, and replacement purchase orders created automatically during the sales return process.
 This is useful, for example, in situations where you want to handle items with warranties provided by vendors.

 1. In the **Sales Return Order** window for an active return process, choose the **Create Return-Related Documents** action.